jarekstrzele/obsidian_notes/P Y T H O N/OOP Python udemy/8 Descriptors.md

 `PersonTable` is owner of these specific instances of the descriptor class named `TextField`

 -
-`instance` refers to the instance of the owinf class
+`instance` refers to the instance of the owing class